rapidsai/cudf/cpp/examples/tpch/README.md

 ./datagen.sh [scale factor (1/10)]
 ```

-The parquet files will be generated in `tpch/datagen/datafusion/benchmarks/data/tpch_sfX`.
+The parquet files will be generated in `tpch/datagen/datafusion/benchmarks/data/tpch_sf[scale factor]`.

 3. Set these environment variables for optimized runtimes.
 ```bash